 Here are five updates you need to know:

 The “exit” part of Brexit will officially start in March

-In a much-awaited speech at the annual Conservative Party Conference in Birmingham, new Prime Minster Theresa May officially confirmed that the U.K. will invoke Article 50 of the Lisbon Treaty by no later than the end of March 2017.
+In a much-awaited speech at the annual Conservative Party Conference in Birmingham, new Prime Minister Theresa May officially confirmed that the U.K. will invoke Article 50 of the Lisbon Treaty no later than the end of March 2017.